Splitting of the Breast: Psychology

 "Splitting of the Breast" also presents various motherhood and womb symbolisms.
 During the episode, Yui's image appears to Shinji, suggesting a link between Yui and Eva-01.
 In the final scene, Eva-01 tears the Angel's shadow to pieces, screaming and covered in blood, an image that recalls childbirth and the crying of a child.
+Protoculture Addicts magazine noted Eva-01 finds itself a prisoner "in a kind of womb", and while destroying Leliel the Eva is "born a second time".
+Writer Hans-Georg Eilenberger similarly noted Dr. Akagi is shocked by the scene; according to Eilenberger, "she doesn't see a mother raging to protect her son", but the birth of "a new, savage being, born out of the evisceration of an Angel".
 While absorbed inside Leliel, Shinji notices the cabin of Eva-01 smells of blood.
-Oguro wrote the episode's images and sounds connect the image of the Eva-01 cockpit to a womb, and that female genitalia are visible in the geometric patterns of Leliel's spherical body.
+Oguro wrote that the episode's images and sounds connect the image of the Eva-01 cockpit to a womb, and that female genitalia are visible in the geometric patterns of Leliel's spherical body.
 Italian writer Bartoli noted the episode's first image represents water, or rather of "female waters".
-The episode's English title "Splitting of the Breast" refers to psychoanalytical concept studied by Melanie Klein, according to whom in the first years of life, a child divides the perception of the mother's breast in two, separating it into a "good" and a "bad breast" during the first stage of psychosexual development, the oral stage.
+The episode's English title, "Splitting of the Breast", refers to the psychoanalytical concept studied by Melanie Klein, according to whom in the first years of life, a child divides the perception of the mother's breast in two, separating it into a "good" and a "bad breast" during the first stage of psychosexual development, the oral stage.
 According to Oguro, Eva-01 can be interpreted as a "bad breast", while Yui saves Shinji at the end and can be seen as a "good breast".
 Anno also used the Freudian splitting theory for the final episode, in which Shinji sees both the good and bad sides of other people.
 According to Bartoli, Shinji is always in a state of dissociation and "splitting" because he wants to accept only pleasant things while fleeing from unpleasant ones.
 The title can also be understood as a reference to the "torn chest" and the conflict that takes place in Shinji's heart.